martinaghajanian/snake-game-ai/README.md

 ```
 ## Demo

-Here’s a preview of the Snake Game AI in action for DFS algorithm:
+Here’s a preview of the Snake Game AI in action (DFS algorithm):

 ![Snake Game Demo](df.gif)